Surprising Side Effects Bananas Have On Your Immune System, Says Science

 They may help reduce your chance of developing the flu.

 Want to get through the next flu season unscathed?
 Try adding some bananas to your routine now.
 According to a 2020 research article published in PNAS, an engineered banana lectin—a type of indigestible protein that binds to sugar—was shown to exhibit flu-fighting activity against multiple strains of the influenza virus.
-And if you want to safeguard your health, discover the 100 Worst Foods for Cold and Flu.

 They may help reduce your risk of colorectal cancer.